What Are Kinot and Why Do We Say Them? | Aleph Beta

 Feeling the Kinot of Tisha B’Av

-The first is simply to experience them.
+How can you enhance your experience of reciting Kinot and really connect with the sense of mourning?
+The first step is to simply to experience them.
 Start by getting yourself a good English translation.
-Unfortunately, unlike with the Tanakh and Talmud, there is no comprehensive English translation of the kinot available in the public domain.
-(The Koren, Artscroll, and Rosenfeld translations of kinot are copyrighted and can be purchased online or at bookstores.)
-You can find the Hebrew text of the kinot here.
+The Koren, Artscroll, and Rosenfeld translations of kinot are copyrighted and can be purchased online or at bookstores.
+And Sefaria has English translations of many of the Kinot.

 On Tisha B'Av (Day 9) it is customary to attend a public reading of the kinot.
 Don’t worry about keeping pace with the congregation, and don’t worry if much of what you are reading seems obscure or esoteric.
 Look for what speaks to you.
 Read the kinot carefully and allow their words – their power and meaning, and their horror – to strike you.